29 May aespa LEMONADE under review: The second album with G-Dragon power

 Editorial IBS Publishing

 LE SSERAFIM drops PUREFLOW Pt.
-1 with Macarena sample →BTS ARIRANG holds Billboard 200: nine weeks in the Top 10 →Drake ICEMAN dominates the charts: streaming and producer roster →Madison Beer on Locket Tour: what the setlist reveals →Electro-revival: how Justice and Angèle give the charts a boost →
+1 with Macarena sample →BTS ARIRANG holds Billboard 200 for nine straight weeks →Drake ICEMAN rules the charts: Streaming and producer dominance →Madison Beer’s Locket Tour: What the setlist reveals →Electro-Revival: How Justice and Angèle are powering the charts →

 Featured image source: Pexels / Teddy Yang (px:2167381)